 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from their literary beginnings through the seventeenth century.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.

-ENG 262 World Literature II
+ENG 262 World Literature II 3 0 3

 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from the eighteenth century to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/ fine arts.